-Home » Best Security Systems for Townhomes 2026: Doors, Garages, Shared Walls, and Camera Privacy
+Home » Best Security Systems for Townhomes 2026 Update: Cameras, Sensors, Privacy, Monitoring, and 3-Year Cost

 Townhomes sit between apartments and single-family homes, which makes security planning tricky.
 You may have a front door, garage, back patio, shared walls, HOA rules, and neighbors close enough that camera placement matters.